 Central banks and ICANN operate in a monopoly and have political power and authority to push back against the new blockchain alternatives.

 Huntercoin uses a blockchain with a game protocol to disintermediate massive multiplayer online game (MMOG) publishers, internet censors and content rating systems.
 Those publishers use centralized servers to keep the game state, then players connect to those servers to play.
-With huntercoin the game state is on the blockchain and players connect to that.
+With Huntercoin the game state is on the blockchain and players connect to that.

-MMOG publishers are used to operating in a competitive environment and have no political power or authority to push back against huntercoin.
-This will make it easier for huntercoin to succeed than bitcoin or namecoin; because huntercoin is in a competition friendly environment.
+MMOG publishers are used to operating in a competitive environment and have no political power or authority to push back against Huntercoin.
+This will make it easier for Huntercoin to succeed than bitcoin or namecoin; because Huntercoin is in a competition-friendly environment.

-Huntercoin has the competitive advantage that it can’t be restricted by sensors and content rating systems, like game publishers can be.
+Huntercoin has the competitive advantage that it can’t be restricted by sensors and content rating systems like game publishers can be.

 The qt wallet is very slow to synchronize.
 It hangs and uses a lot of CPU power during synchronization (don’t start playing the game until you have synced).
-The devs say technical solutions are being worked on and one day there may be no need to use the qt client, however hunters have been expecting this for months with little progress.
+The devs say technical solutions are being worked on and one day there may be no need to use the qt client, however, hunters have been expecting this for months with little progress.
 The first alternative to the qt wallet is MithrilMan’s client.

-The game is clunky and slow with little story.
-You buy into the game with 1 huntercoin (providing demand for the coin).
-This gives you a team of 3 players you can move around the world to collect huntercoins that are dropped into the game when new blocks are mined.
+The game is clunky and slow with a little story.
+You buy into the game with 1 Huntercoin (providing demand for the coin).
+This gives you a team of 3 players you can move around the world to collect Huntercoins that are dropped into the game when new blocks are mined.

-You can also explode one of your players which will kill adjacent opponents leaving whatever coins they had laying on the ground and available for your other team member to pick up if he can get there before anyone else.
+You can also explore one of your players which will kill adjacent opponents leaving whatever coins they had laying on the ground and available for your other team member to pick up if he can get there before anyone else.

-You get a kick out of it because you are mining crypto currency by playing a game.
+You get a kick out of it because you are mining cryptocurrency by playing a game.
 However once the novelty value wears off you would rather play a better game, unless you need the money.

-The game is very susceptible to bots who have taken over, effectively making it just another machine mined coin but with complications and performance issues introduced by making it human minable.
+The game is very susceptible to bots who have taken over, effectively making it just another machine-mined coin but with complications and performance issues introduced by making it human minable.
 The devs say they are working on solutions to give advantages to humans and readdress the balance.
 So far however that is all talk and no action.

 The game is open source and can be improved upon in every update, particularly if more game developers join the project.
-With further technical innovations we might be able to get a great game.
-I think the best development would be a multi game environment where you can choose to mine coins by playing any one of multiple different games.
+With further technical innovations, we might be able to get a great game.
+I think the best development would be a multi-game environment where you can choose to mine coins by playing any one of multiple different games.

-Disclaimer: I am not involved with the huntercoin project.
+Disclaimer: I am not involved with the Huntercoin project.
 I am just a crypto fan who owned some when I first posted this but have since sold and updated the post.